In 1977, Marion Phelps was the first female president of the Board of Directors of the Community Enterprise Development Association, Inc. (CEDA).

 Marion was educated in the public schools of Anne Arundel County and received additional educational training from Cortez Peters Business School, Atlantic College, and Temple Business College.
 She worked at WANN radio station, Fort George G. Meade, and the U.S. Naval Academy as an Equal Opportunity Officer before she retired.

-In addition to serving as the president of the Board at CEDA, she also served as president of the Zonta Club of Annapolis and the Crownsville Women’s Auxiliary, served on the board of directors of the Girl Scouts of Central Maryland, was the chairperson of the Human Relations Committee, and treasurer of the Committee to Desegregate the former Playhouse Theatre in Annapolis, among many other volunteer work with community groups throughout the region.
+In addition to serving as the President of the Board at CEDA, she also served as president of the Zonta Club of Annapolis, and the Crownsville Women’s Auxiliary, served on the Board of Directors of the Girl Scouts of Central Maryland, was the Chairperson of the Human Relations Committee and Commission for Women of Anne Arundel County, and treasurer of the Committee to Desegregate the former Playhouse Theatre in Annapolis, among many other community groups throughout the region.
 She was awarded The Dallas G. Pace, Sr. Human Relations Award, and the Tribute to Women in Industry (TWIN) award from the YWCA.
-Mrs. Phelps was also a member of the IOTA FI LAMDA Sorority.
+Mrs. Phelps was also a member of the Iota Phi Lambda Sorority, a national business and professional women’s organization.

-Following a lengthy illness, she died in 2010, only two weeks in advance of her 83rd birthday.
+Following a lengthy illness, she died on October 5, 2010, only two weeks in advance of her 83rd birthday.
 She had been married to her husband George Phelps, for sixty years.
+Mrs. Phelps and her husband are both buried at Hillcrest Memorial Gardens on Forest Drive.